 A day on the island

-• Morning: Walk or jog the beach at sunrise, then grab coffee along Ocean Drive.
+- Morning: Walk or jog the beach at sunrise, then grab coffee along Ocean Drive.
 On select weekends, check out the seasonal Saturday farmers market near Humiston Park.

-• Midday: Paddle the lagoon or book a short inshore charter, then meet friends for a waterfront lunch.
+- Midday: Paddle the lagoon or book a short inshore charter, then meet friends for a waterfront lunch.
 Explore a family class or exhibition at the art museum or stroll McKee Botanical Garden.

-• Evening: Enjoy a low-key oceanfront dinner, then catch live music at a local spot.
+- Evening: Enjoy a low-key oceanfront dinner, then catch live music at a local spot.
 In off-season months, expect a calmer scene and easier parking.

-Is the island a good fit for you
+Is the island a good fit for you?

-Choose the island if you value daily beach access, a walkable dining and boutique core, and quick reach to boating and arts.
+Choose the island if you value daily beach access, a walkable dining and boutique corridor, and quick reach to boating and arts.
 It works well for both year-round and seasonal living.
 Just balance your lifestyle goals with ownership realities like insurance, flood zones, and HOA rules.
 A clear plan and local guidance make the difference.

 Ready to explore homes, compare neighborhoods, and build a smart offer strategy tailored to you?
 Connect with The Sutcliffe Group for concierge-level guidance and a negotiation plan that gives you an Edge.